 Lee stresses the advantage of new blood coming into the Empty Spaceıs administration.
 He describes his decision to leave by telling the story of a day when he walked out to the rather busy and complex intersection in front of the Empty Space and realized he knew the exact sequence and timing of all the intersectionıs many traffic signals.
 He figured that it might be time for a change of scene.

-³I thought ŒI gotta go.ı² Lee said.
+³I thought I gotta go.ı² Lee said.

-As for Naver, she says sheıs looking forward to returning to the Northwest with her husband and new daughter, Kate, and working with the local theater community and playwrights. ³This was a great opportunity for me to live in Seattle again,² Narver said.
+As for Naver, she says sheıs looking forward to returning to the Northwest with her husband and new daughter, Kate, and working with the local theater community and playwrights.

 Lee says he doesnıt expect Naver to change the Empty Spaceıs core values too much.
 He points out that the Annex Theatre produced both ³Tent Meeting² and ³Illuminati² in the early 1990s.
 Lee also noted that while the Empty Space did conduct a nationwide search for their new artistic director, Narver was the first person he thought of to fill the spot.